November 2nd, 2019

 The Interpersonal Neurobiology of Clinical Change: From Clinical Relationship to Personal Capacity

-Saturday, February 16th: 9:00 AM – 4:00 PM
+Saturday November 2, 9:00 AM – 5:00 PM

-*CPA is co-sponsoring this event with the Redwood Psychological Association.
+*This workshop is under review by CPA for CE credit.
+If approved, CPA will co-sponsor this event with the Redwood Psychological Association.
 The California Psychological Association is approved by the American Psychological Association to sponsor continuing education for Psychologists.
 CPA maintains responsibility for this program and its content.
-The BBS also recognizes CPA CE credit for their licenses.Button
+The BBS also recognizes CPA CE credit for their licenses.

 The Redwood Psychological Association, a chapter of the California Psychological Association (CPA)*, is an organization for psychologists.
 We are located in Sonoma County, serving Sonoma, Mendocino, and Lake Counties and the Redwood Empire.

 We stand with the American Psychological Association (APA).
 Read their response to recent news here: https://www.apa.org/news/press/releases/2018/10/erase-transgender-definition.aspx